-We first introduce experimental settings for evaluating DR-LoS, which leverages the same communication and hardware described in Section 4.1.
-We build a DRLoS testbed consisting of three edge servers with the same computing capability and simulate a task requestor that obeys the Bernoulli distribution with a request frequency range from 10% to 130%.
+We first introduce experimental settings for evaluating DRLoS, which leverages the same communication and hardware described in Section 4.1.
+We build a DRLoS testbed consisting of three edge servers with the same computing capability and simulate a task requestor that obeys the Bernoulli distribution with a request frequency range from 10 to 130 percent.
 For the policy network, we design a deep neural network consisting of a fully connection layer with 20 neurons, whose learning rate for training is set as lr = 0.001.
 We set the output size of the policy network as M = 500, the number of tasks scheduled at the same time, which also means the total number of concurrent processing tasks.
-In each iterative training, each request dataset is processed in parallel with N = 20, and the number of training iterations is 1500.
+In each iterative training, each request dataset is processed in parallel with N=20, and the number of training iterations is 1500.
 Then, we analyze the effectiveness and novelty of DRLoS from convergence behavior, scheduling efficiency, and stability based on the above experimental scenario.
 Specifically, we compare DRLoS with some commonly used scheduling methods such as Q-learning [41], Average, Closest, and Random on indicators of the latency, mobile energy, and resource usage to illustrate the effectiveness and novelty.
-The Q-learning method refers to the value-based RL solution which uses the same definition to [41].
-The Average method refers to the average distribution of task requests to all edge servers for processing.
-And the Closest method is to distribute task requests to the available edge servers according to the geographical location.
-The Random method assigns task requests to any edge server for processing randomly.